-Financial institutions own amazing amounts of data that can provide valuable insights.
-How many FIs are taking advantage of this data for their strategic planning, decision-making or marketing?
+Financial institutions own tremendous amounts of data that can provide valuable insights.
+How many FIs are taking advantage of this data for their strategic planning, decision-making, or marketing?

-To begin to use data a data strategy must be put into place.
-All if the steps mentioned above take time, money, skills and resources.
-It also requires working with outside vendors and partners like wealth management, secondary mortgage market, credit card company, etc. These third party databases become collection and aggregation challenges so you can import and use this data.
+To begin to use data, a data strategy must be put into place.
+All of the steps mentioned above take time, money, skills, and resources.
+It also requires working with outside vendors and partners like wealth management, secondary mortgage market, credit card company, etc. These third-party databases become collection and aggregation challenges, so you can import and use this data.

 Data integrity is also a strategic challenge.
 Before data can be used effectively, it must be trusted.
 Data trust begins with agreeing on definitions.
-A customer/member, a household, a service, a product, an active account, an inactive account, branch assignment criteria all have to be defined and organizationally adopted.
+A customer/member, a household, a service, a product, an active account, an inactive account, and branch assignment criteria must be defined and organizationally adopted.
 Data integrity also needs to include processes for data input, appending, uploading, and cleansing.

-Often the use of data requires a software, an MCIF and a CRM.
-These software options can simplify the work of segmenting, assigning, reporting on and making it visible.
+Often the use of data requires software, an MCIF, and a CRM.
+These software options can simplify segmenting, assigning, reporting on, and making it visible.

-Use of data and running the software requires unique skills.
+The use of data and running the software requires unique skills.
 Not everyone knows how to ask the right questions of the data.
-Few people have the talent to analyze and interpret data and identify key finding.
+Few people have the talent to analyze and interpret data and identify key findings.
 To become a data-driven organization, the data strategy must also include a staffing plan.
 Data is too valuable an asset to be confined to a part-time task.

-Start building a Data Strategy today to begin to leverage the wealth of information hidden inside your core system and other sources.
+Start building a Data Strategy today to leverage the wealth of information hidden inside your core system and other sources.

 Thanks, Mary Beth.